-Soon after the bridge was built, actor Paul Gilmore purchased 40 island acres with the intent of building a film colony.
-Only one movie was filmed there, “The Isle of Destiny.”
+Soon after the bridge was built, actor Paul Gilmore purchased 40 island acres with the intent of creating a film colony.
+The only movie filmed on the island was “The Isle of Destiny.”
 The movie itself was unsuccessful.

 Anna Maria Island Beaches

-The beaches of Anna Maria Island are breathtaking.
-The island is home to several beaches with one thing in common, white sand and emerald blue water.
-Yet each of the beaches has its own characteristics and are very different depending on where they are located on this small island.
+The beaches on Anna Maria Island are breathtaking.
+The island is home to several beaches, all with two things in common, white sand and emerald blue water.
+Yet each of the beaches has its own characteristics and is very different depending on where they are located on this small island.

-The following beaches are some of our current favorites and ones that we love visiting repeatedly.
+The following beaches are some of our favorites and ones that we love visiting repeatedly.
 Who am I trying to kid?
 They are all my favorites.

 - Cortez Beach has a southern beach feel.
 You cross small wooden footbridges to get from the parking to the beach.
-The breathtaking Cortez Beach is safely hidden by tall grass.
+The breathtaking Cortez Beach is hidden by tall grass.
 Keep your eyes open.
-This is a great beach for finding sand dollars.
+This is an excellent beach for finding shells.

 - Coquina Beach is for strolling.
-You’ll enjoy discovering local shells, including the tiger’s paw and, of course, tiny coquinas, which look like little butterflies on the beach.
+You’ll enjoy discovering local shells, including the tiger’s paw and tiny coquinas, which look like little butterflies on the beach.
 Keep your eyes peeled.
 You may even find a shark’s tooth, sand-dollar, or a starfish.

 - Bradenton Beach is the center of all the action.
 After crossing the bridge, you enter Bradenton Beach.
-It is also within this general area that you will find plenty of unique shopping opportunities, bars, and restaurants.
+You will find plenty of unique shopping opportunities, bars, and restaurants within this general area.

-- Holmes Beach has clean sand, tons of shells, and the water is always gorgeous.
-A highly accessible beach that is quiet, low-key, and peaceful.
-This beach has an outside shower to get the sand off your feet before you get back on the trolley.
+- Holmes Beach has clean sand and tons of shells.
+The water is always gorgeous here.
+Holmes Beach is highly accessible, quiet, low-key, and peaceful.
+This beach has an outside shower to get the sand off your feet before getting back on the trolley.

 - Anna Maria Beach is great.
-The water is calm and clear.
-This beach is great for watching the sunset.
+The water is calm and clear—an excellent beach for watching the sunset.
 Not many shells, but the sand is beautiful, and there is plenty of potential for a sandcastle.

 No matter the time of year, don’t hesitate to dip your feet in the Gulf of Mexico.
 Warm or cool the water is always welcoming!

-Once you get to Anna Maria Island, your favorite thing will be to kick off your shoes and stay awhile, its time to feel the sand between your toes.
+Once you get to Anna Maria Island, your favorite thing will be to kick off your shoes and stay awhile.
+It’s time to feel the sand between your toes.